smattymatty/Django-Mercury-Performance-Testing/README.md

 # Automatic threshold checking - raises AssertionError on violations
 ```

-The monitor created a new test case under the hood, failing it looks like:
+The monitor either succeeds or fails:

 ```sh
 ============================================================